-Two-point calibration is facilitated using Serial_for_EC_Calibration_m0.ino (https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Software/Support/Serial_for_EC_Calibration_m0) found in the OpenCTD GitHub repository.
+Two-point calibration is facilitated using Serial_for_EC_Calibration_m0.ino (https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Software/Support/Serial_for EC_Calibration_m0) found in the OpenCTD GitHub repository.
 If only a single calibration standard is available, one-point calibration is possible, but not recommended.
 This software will also output the average temperature reading from the three temperature sensors.

 - 1. With the control unit powered on and connected to the sensors, upload Serial_for_EC_Calibration_m0.ino to the Adalogger M0.
 Make sure that the battery is also on, as the voltage differential between USB and battery power may affect calibration. - 2.
 Open the serial monitor through the Arduino IDE.
 Make sure the dropdown menus in the serial monitor are set to "Carriage return" and "9600 baud".
 You should see a message with EC Board Info, a note to review this guide, and a reference list of useful commands. - 3.
-Type \mathbf{k} ,? in the command line and hit enter.
+Type k,? in the command line and hit enter.
 This will tell you what the K-value of you probe is set to.
 It should be set to K=1.0 for most use cases. - a.
 If the K-value is something other than 1.0 type k,x (where x is the new K-value of the probe) in the command line and hit enter.
 This is useful if your EZO-EC conductivity circuit reads the incorrect K-value or if you are building an OpenCTD for freshwater deployments using a K 0.1 probe.
 If there is an error transmitting the command, the serial monitor will report ER and you should send the command again. - 4.
 To check whether the probe has been previously calibrated type cal,? in the command line and hit enter.
 If it reads ?CAL,0 the probe has not been calibrated. - 5.
 Type cal,clear and hit enter to clear the previous calibration.
-It is good practice to send this command even if the circuit reports back that it has not
+It is good practice to send this command even if the circuit reports back that it has not been calibrated.
+If there is an error transmitting the command, the serial monitor will report ER and you should send the command again.

-- been calibrated.
-If there is an error transmitting the command, the serial monitor will report ER and you should send the command again. - 6.
-With the probe dry (be sure there is absolutely no water on the electrodes) enter cal,dry in the command line and hit enter.
+- 6. With the probe dry (be sure there is absolutely no water on the electrodes) enter cal,dry in the command line and hit enter.
 This will dry calibrate the probe.
 If there is an error transmitting the command, the serial monitor will report ER and you should send the command again. - 7.
 Enable continuous monitoring by entering c,1.
 You will begin to see a steady stream of readings from the conductivity probe updating once per second.
 If the dry calibration was successful, those values should read 0.00. - 8.
 Clean the probe with distilled or RO water and dry with a clean paper towel.
 Make sure there is no water trapped in the small hole between electrodes.
-Clean and dry the probe storage bottle with distilled or RO water and dry with a clean paper towel. - 9.
-Fill the probe storage bottle with the less conductive of the two conductivity solutions (12,880 μS if you're using the Atlas standard solutions).
-Slide the cap ring of the probe storage bottle onto the conductivity probe so that it sits well above the small hole between electrodes.
-Slide the probe storage bottle onto the probe and screw it into the cap so that it seals tightly, and the calibration standard completely covers the small hole between electrodes.
+Clean and dry the container used to hold calibration solution with distilled or RO water and dry with a clean paper towel. - 9.
+Fill the container used to hold calibration solution (we recommend using a beaker or standard ceramic coffee mug) with the less conductive of the two conductivity solutions (12,880 μS if you're using the Atlas standard solutions).
 Tap the probe gently to shake out any bubbles.

-Figure 26.
+Figure 28.
 OpenCTD conductivity sensor with the cap ring of the probe storage bottle placed above the electrode opening (left) and with the conductivity probe completely submerged in the probe storage bottle.
 Photos by Allie Wilkinson.